 This is a continuation of FREN 323.
 Major French and Francophone writers are studied and the technique of close reading is presented.
 This course is conducted in French.

-Prerequisite: Prior or concurrent enrollment in FREN 202 or consent of the department chair.
+Prerequisite: Prior or concurrent enrollment in FREN 202 or FREN 202W, or consent of the department chair.

 Offered: Alternate years.